 - In a skit taking place in a TV shop, not only did the TV talk back, it turned itself on - "when it wasn't plugged in!"

 - One skit sees a character played by Jim Boyd sleeping in front of a TV broadcasting an ad with a pitchman voiced by Morgan Freeman.
 The pitchman declares, "Put some Ship Shape on your face after you shave, and you'll feel sharp all day!"
 Jim continues sleeping, and a slightly irritated Morgan clears his throat and repeats the pitch.
 When this still doesn't rouse Jim, a hand reaches out of the screen and slaps him across the face, a parody of the Mennen Skin Bracer after-shave lotion commercials of the early 1970s.
-Jim finally wakes up and sarcastically says, "Thanks!
+Jim finally wakes up and sarcastically echoes the Skin Bracer commercials' tagline: "Thanks!
 I needed that!"

 - Theme Tune Extended: Friday shows featured the instrumental theme in full (in Franklin Gothic, of course), along with a credits roll.
 Viewers only heard part of the theme during the corporate sponsor announcements.

 - Too Dumb to Live: An animated segment and a live-action segment frequently appeared back-to-back, each featuring a man who should never be allowed to ride in small seafaring vessels.